-LIN 480 Seminar in Linguistics (4)

-Topics and problems selected by the instructor.
+LIN 480 Seminar in Linguistics (4) Topics and problems selected by the instructor.
 Prerequisite: LIN 301 and permission of the Department of Linguistics.

-L1N 490 Independent Study (2 or 4)

-Special research projects in linguistics.
+LIN 490 Independent Study (2 or 4) Special research projects in linguistics.
+Prerequisite: Permission of the Department of Linguistics.